Bitdeer Technologies Group (BTDR) Shares Rise Despite Market Challenges

 BTDR’s Market Performance

-BTDR’s stock has seen a 29.19% increase for the week, with a 13.25% rise in the past month and a -41.46% fall in the past quarter.
-The volatility ratio for the week is 10.88%, and the volatility levels for the past 30 days are at 9.33% for Bitdeer Technologies Group The simple moving average for the past 20 days is 22.52% for BTDR’s stock, with a -33.71% simple moving average for the past 200 days.
+BTDR’s stock has seen a 125.94% increase for the week, with a 110.52% rise in the past month and a 6.44% gain in the past quarter.
+The volatility ratio for the week is 29.63%, and the volatility levels for the past 30 days are at 13.28% for Bitdeer Technologies Group The simple moving average for the past 20 days is 110.34% for BTDR’s stock, with a 21.98% simple moving average for the past 200 days.

-During the last 5 trading sessions, BTDR rose by +29.19%, in comparison to the 20-day moving average, which settled at $5.12.
-In addition, Bitdeer Technologies Group saw -40.12% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BTDR rose by +125.94%, in comparison to the 20-day moving average, which settled at $5.74.
+In addition, Bitdeer Technologies Group saw 9.50% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BTDR